-Increase the number of ATMs/POS ATMs and POS numbers increased Automating G2P Payments MOFEP, CBL Increase by 10% of baseline per year, Percent of Government to Person Payments Developing Payment Systems CBL, MOFEP Developed and operational by December, 2015.
-Payment System established Enhancing Access to Finance, particularly credit Develop innovative means of creating access to finance Commercial Banks, CBL, MOCI, RCFI Increase credit by at least 2% per year.
-Increase in the number of credit provided by formal institutions Improve access for SMEs for business start- ups, contracts pre- financing, and markets Commercial Banks, RCFIs, MOCI, LIBA, Chamber of Commerce Access to credit and markets increased by 50% by 2018 Increase in number of SMEs formalized and with contracts Develop a National Student Loan Program MOE, CBL, MOYS, MOFEP Plan developed by December, 2015.
-Program developed Development of a Credit Reference System CBL, Commercial Banks, LCUNA, RCFIs, NEMIL Developed and operational by 2018.
-Credit reference system operational Development of Financial linkages and value chains in varying sectors MOCI, LIBA Commercial Banks, CBL By 2018.
-Linkages established Integrating the informal sector into the formal economy Increase the number of formalization of businesses MOCI, MOFEP, Apex Organizations Increase in business registry with annual sales of by 20% annually.
+Enhancing Access to Finance, particularly credit Develop innovative means of creating access to finance Commercial Banks, CBL, MOCI, RCFI Increase credit by at least 2% per year.
+Obtain report on access to credit initiatives implemented or active since December, 2013.
+Improve access for SMEs for business start- ups, contracts pre- financing, and markets Commercial Banks, RCFIs, MOCI, LIBA, Chamber of Commerce Access to credit and markets increased by 50% by 2018 Compare total credit to sector as at December, 2013 to total credit to sector as at December, 2018.
+Develop a National Student Loan Program MOE, CBL, MOYS, MOFEP Plan developed by December, 2016.
+Program developed and reviewed by key stakeholders and is at Legislature by December, 2017.
+Development of a Credit Reference System CBL, Commercial Banks, LCUNA, RCFIs, NEMIL Developed and operational by 2018.
+Credit reference system is developed and in use by financial institutions by December 2017.
+Integrating the informal sector into the formal economy Increase the number of formalization of businesses MOCI, MOFEP, Apex Organizations Increase in business registry by 20% annually.
+Compare December, 2013 figures of the Liberian Business Registry with December, 2018 figures.
 Increase the number of banked population Commercial banks, RCFIs, Liberia Bankers Association, CBL Increase to 50% by 2018.
-Increase in new accounts holders Improving the Regulatory Landscape Develop Tiered Know- Your-Customer Regulations CBL, Commercial Banks, RCFIs New KYC regulations developed by December, 2014.
-KYC regulations established Develop Framework for the Expansion of Mobile Financial Services Mobile Money operators, CBL, LTA Framework developed by December, 2014.
-Framework established Services expanded Financial Literacy and Financial Capability Develop a Financial Literacy Framework CBL, MOE A Financial literacy framework established National Expansion of the Village Savings and Loan Program in Liberia CBL, VSLA Apex New VSLA established Consumer Protection Consumer Protection/ Redress framework established and publicized Commercial Banks, Other Financial Institutions, CBL, LIBA Consumers have avenues of redress Improved customer service
+Conduct a 2018 National Survey on financial inclusion to update the baseline numbers.
+Improving the Regulatory Landscape Develop Tiered Know- Your-Customer Regulations CBL, Commercial Banks, RCFIs New KYC regulations developed by December, 2016.
+KYC regulations established and in used by formal financial institutions by December 2016.
+Develop Framework for the Expansion of Mobile Financial Services Mobile Money operators, CBL, LTA Framework developed by December, 2016.
+Framework established and shared with mobile financial services providers by January, 2017.
+Financial Literacy and Financial Capability Develop a Financial Literacy Framework CBL, MOE A Financial literacy framework established by December 2016.
+National Expansion of the Village Savings and Loan Program in Liberia CBL, VSLA Apex At least 500 new VSLA established and registered with the National Apex of VSLA (NAPEX).
+Report to be provided by NAPEX Consumer Protection